Daily Devotional for Small Group Discussion

-After general introductions, word of welcome and review of guidelines for small groups the meeting host will:
+After general introductions, word of welcome and review of guidelines for small groups the meeting host:

-1. Invite someone to read the daily devotion printed below aloud.
+1. Invites someone to read the daily devotion (printed below) aloud.

-2. Read the following introduction to the full text aloud:
+2. Reads aloud the following introduction to the full text:

-4. Take a minute or two for silent contemplation.
+4. Take a minute or two for silent contemplation of the passage.

 5. As a group, reflect on the following questions (remember to refrain from cross-talk):

-What is the call to action for you and/or for our faith community? (feel free to engage in group conversation when discussing calls to action).
+- What is the call to action for you and/or for our faith community? (it’s fine to engage in group conversation when discussing the communal call to action).